srpiroliro/triangular-arbitrage-binance/README.md

 In this case, we are going to scan for triangular arbitrage opportunities on Binance.

 Firstly by creating all possible combinations/paths of triangular arbitrage opportunities.
-And later on, each second cehck the price of each pari and calculate the final profit.
+And later on, each second check the price of each pair and calculate the final profit.

 ## How to use: